microsoft/ignite25-LAB546-securing-the-stack-zero-trust-for-data-infra-network-and-soc/README.md

 By the end of this lab, participants will:

-- Understand the structure and purpose of the Microsoft Zero Trust Workshop
+- Understand the Data, Infra and Network pilars of the of the Microsoft Zero Trust Workshop
 - Explore the Zero Trust workshop tool and delivery guide
 - Apply Zero Trust principles to data protection, network access, and SOC operations
 - Use Microsoft Purview, Entra, Sentinel, and Defender to simulate real-world scenarios